top of page

 Chanel Dasilva

-Chanel began choreographing in 2016, creating works for institutions like LaGuardia High School for the Performing Arts and Harvard Dance Project.
-In 2018, she choreographed for Gibney Company's EMERGE season.
-She has since received commissions from The Joffrey Ballet, American Repertory Theater, and Ballet Memphis, among others.
-Chanel is a notable répétiteur of Trey McIntyre's works and has also choreographed for artists like Esperanza Spalding and Nathalie Joachim.
+Since beginning her choreographic journey in 2016, Chanel has created works for institutions including LaGuardia High School for the Performing Arts, Harvard Dance Project, and Gibney Company’s EMERGE season.
+She has received commissions from The Joffrey Ballet, American Repertory Theater, and Ballet Memphis, among others.
+A notable répétiteur of Trey McIntyre’s works, she has also choreographed for artists such as Esperanza Spalding and Nathalie Joachim.

-As an educator and mentor, Chanel has led workshops at institutions such as The Juilliard School, SUNY Purchase, and New York University.
-She has been recognized with awards from the Joffrey Ballet Winning Works Choreographic Competition, the Martha Hill Dance Fund, and the Princess Grace Foundation.
+As an educator and mentor, Chanel has led workshops at The Juilliard School, SUNY Purchase, and New York University.
+She has been honored with the Princess Grace Award, as well as recognition from the Joffrey Ballet Winning Works Choreographic Competition and the Martha Hill Dance Fund.

 bottom of page